-William Shakespeare famous quote, What’s in the name? ironically, has been bearing his name for centuries.
+William Shakespeare’s famous quote, “What’s in the name?” has been bearing his name for centuries.
 Therefore, everything is in the name as the name carries the legacy for centuries.
-Interestingly, the iPhone, name that carries the legacy of Apple Inc., was not coined by Steve Jobs or Apple but was used by InfoGear first.
-The company made the first iPhone in 1998, nearly a decade ago before the debut of Apple’s iPhone in 2007.
+Interestingly, the iPhone, a name that carries the legacy of Apple Inc., was not coined by Steve Jobs or Apple but was used by InfoGear first.
+The world’s first iPhone was created in 1998, nearly a decade ago before the debut of Apple’s iPhone in 2007.
 InfoGear was later acquired by Cisco on March 17, 2000.
-The name is the prime reason for the stiff between the 2 giants: Cisco and Apple which ended up in lawsuits as Cisco sued Apple for using its product’s name (iPhone).
+The name is the prime reason for the stiff between the 2 giants: Cisco and Apple, which ended up in lawsuits as Cisco sued Apple for using its product’s name (iPhone).

 Why did the Real iPhone fail?

 The technology incorporated in InfoGear’s iPhone aka the world’s first iPhone was ‘way ahead of its time’.
 There were multiple factors that didn’t allow the futuristic phone to take off as expected.

 According to Robert R. Ackerman, Founder and Managing Director Allegis Capital, the idea of the touch screen phone cum computers wandered around the Infotech’s engineers as traditional computers were costly, around the $1000 to $4000 price range.
 Therefore, delivering a compact internet-savvy telephone device to consumers at an affordable price was the real deal behind the development of InfoGear’s iPhone.
 During that period, only 10% of the houses in the US had internet access.
 This was touted as the first mistake by InfoGear as the market lacked internet users, and the connection was costly.